 A "Springing" Power of Attorney becomes effective at a future time.
 That is, it "springs up" upon the happenings of a specific event chosen by the Power of Attorney.
 Often that event is the illness or disability of the Principal.

 The "Springing" Power of Attorney will frequently provide that the Principal's physician will determine whether the Principal is competent to handle his or her financial affairs.
 A "Springing" Power of Attorney remains in effect until the Principal's death, or until revoked by a court.

 Statutory Short-Form Powers of Attorney

-Printed short form Powers of Attorney can also be purchased from legal stationers and office supply stores.
-Do not purchase a printed form that is dated earlier that January 1997.
+Printed short form Powers of Attorney can also be purchased online.
+Do not purchase a printed form that is dated earlier than September 12, 2010.
 Powers of Attorney can also be typed or written in the form found in the General Obligations Law.
 Again, they may be "Nondurable," "Durable," or "Springing."

 Statutory "short-form" Powers of Attorney may also be customized to fit the needs of the Principal by adding to the powers that are listed on the statutory short forms.

 When is it appropriate to use a "Durable" or "Springing" Power of Attorney?

 "Durable" and "Springing" Powers of Attorney are frequently used to plan for a Principal's future incapacity or disability and loss of competence resulting, for example, from Alzheimer's Disease or a catastrophic accident.

 By appointing an Agent under a "Durable" or "Springing" Power of Attorney, the Principal is setting up a procedure for the management of his or her financial affairs in the event of incompetence or disability.

 A "Nondurable" Power of Attorney enables a Principal to decide in advance who will make important financial and business decisions in the future.